top of page

 There are limitations on the time allocated to residents for duties.
 This is restricting facilities to expose their clients to ‘cheap’ labour.

-You can imagine the impact if any one of these norms and standards are neglected.
-We pride ourselves to include all these aspects in our standards and philosophy of our programme, building our reputation to become a leading treatment facility.
+You can imagine the impact if any one of these norms and standards is neglected.
+We pride ourselves on including all these aspects in our standards and philosophy of our programme, building our reputation to become a leading treatment facility.

 Contact us today or visit our site for more information on our programme.